DolbeaultRemy/M2Internship/README.md

 ## Running the simulations

 ### Installation
-Here are the needed packages to run the simulations.
-Some packages needs to be in a certain version.
+To run the simulations, specific version of _QuantumCumulants.jl_ and _CollectiveSpins.jl_ are needed.
+Please run the Setup.jl file to install the correct dependencies.
+It will create a virtual environment (change the working directory in the Setup file if you are not already inside).
 The _CollectiveSpins.jl_ is deprecated, so the modified _CollectiveSpins.jl_ package on this Github has to be used.
+Download and unzip it, then go in you julia/dev directory and change the package by the one of this github.

 In order to compute the time evolution of a large number of atoms N, meanfield plus correlations (MPC) simulations can be performed.
 Indeed, the full resolution of the master equation is quickly impossible, as all the operators scale as $2^N$.